Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 in this class we add custom properties in that new class:

 1. In Model folder we create a class which will inherit IdentityUser Class properies
-2. New created class --->(ApplicationUser.cs) we add new properties to AspNetUsers table (such as: Name, LastName,Dob etc.)
+2. New created class --->Models/ (ApplicationUser.cs) we add new properties to AspNetUsers table (such as: Name, LastName,Dob etc.)

+3. We add new fields for a SignUp form in Models/SignUpModel.cs and add new fields in Views/Account/SignUp.cshtml

+4. in Context class --> MyBookStoreWebDbContext (line 29) we put -->
+   public class MyBookStoreWebDbContext : IdentityDbContext<ApplicationUser>

-3. Need to update, Change all the places where we used IdentityUser Class with ApplicationUser:
+5. Need to update, Change all the places where we used IdentityUser Class with ApplicationUser:

    - In Program.cs -->line 40